Data Dashboard

 Explore the data by race/ethnicity by clicking on a color in the Key

-Data Sources: U.S. Census Bureau (2016-2020), Receipt of Food Stamps/SNAP in the Past 12 Months by Race of Householder, American Community Survey 5-year estimates, Retrieved from https://censusreporter.org.
+Data Sources: U.S. Census Bureau American Community Survey, Receipt of Food Stamps/SNAP in Past 12 Months by Race of Householder.
+2023 5-Year Estimates.

 From 2001 to 2019, more than 76,000 students per year participated in the National School Lunch Program, a low-cost or free lunch program for qualifying students.
 This translated to an average of 13.5 million meals served during each school year.
 Participation dramatically decreased during the first year of the COVID-19 pandemic.